benny-dreamly/mow/worlds/ahit/docs/setup_en.md

    In Game Settings, make sure **Enable Developer Console** is checked.

 5. You should now be good to go.
-See below for more details on how to use the mod and connect to an MultiworldGG game.
+See below for more details on how to use the mod and connect to a MultiworldGG game.

 ## Connecting to the MultiworldGG server